TheLilUser/TheLilUser/README.md

 - Currently making a typeface for work.
 May I create a repo to show others than that one.

 ## ➕ Additional description
-Account created with main purpose to contribute with translations and explore programming resources.
+Account created with main purpose to contribute with translations, explore programming resources, and open-source apps to check out.
 For now I am lazy to describe more, but when I get time, will surely tell more than this here.
 That's all I would like to show about me for now. <3

 ## 🈶 Contributions
 ### [Nebulous.io](https://github.com/simplicialsoftware/nebulous-translations)